Carers' rights and legislation

 Carers must be consulted in the planning, delivery and review of government and government-funded services that impact on carers.

-The Act is administered by the Office for Carers in the Department for Communities and Social Inclusion.
+The Act is administered by the Office for Carers in the Department of Human Services.

 SA Carers Charter